ExCaelum/rush-hour/README.md

 * `localhost:9393/sources/yahoo`

 On each client page, you'll find a dashboard displaying summary statistics.
 Links to URL statistics are located in the "All requested URLs" table.

+To view events associated with each client, navigate to the following URLs:

+* `localhost:9393/sources/google/events`
+* `localhost:9393/sources/jumpstartlab/events`
+* `localhost:9393/sources/apple/events`
+* `localhost:9393/sources/yahoo/events`

+On the Events page, you'll find links to each individual event names.
+Following these links will bring you to a page displaying the number of requests by hour for that event.